Update: December 30th, 2008

 </p>

-or include it into a JavaScript function and call it anywhere in the page.
+or include it in a JavaScript function and call it anywhere in the page.

 Example 3.